bluebonnet-data/bbd/README.md

 ### Getting Shapefiles

-Luckily, the census provides shapefiles for pretty much every `GEO_ID` you can find in the census API!
+Luckily, the census provides shapefiles for pretty much every `GEO_ID` you can find in the census API.

 Just head to [this website](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) and select the relevent geography/location.